-These savory herb and bacon yeast rolls are a mouthwatering combination of bacon and herbs, perfect to make for a dinner roll, or shape and bake as sandwich buns.
+These savory herb and bacon yeast rolls are a mouthwatering combination of bacon and herbs, perfect for making a dinner roll or shaping and baking as sandwich buns.
 They are incredibly delicious.

 Bake the herb and bacon rolls for a holiday meal or Sunday dinner, or shape them into buns for lunch or breakfast sandwiches.

 - 1 envelope active dry yeast (2 1/4 teaspoons)

 - 1/4 cup warm water (about 110 F)

 - 1 cup milk (room temperature)

 - 1/4 teaspoon dried leaf thyme

 - 1 large egg

 - 3 1/2 cups all-purpose flour, 16 ounces (plus more for kneading)